 Scuba diving charters, classes, and certifications are routinely offered by several area scuba shops.
 Advanced arrangements should be made with a scuba diving outfitter prior to your visit to Devils Fork State Park.
 Several shops will charter trips and classes to different locations on Lake Jocassee.

 Devils Fork State Park does not rent or supply any type of equipment or oxygen refills.
 The closest rental/refill locations are less than one mile from the park.
 Local businesses that offer information pertaining to scuba diving include The Scuba Shop and Jocassee Outdoor Center.

 Devils Fork State Park is open year round.
-The cost of admission to the park is a daily fee of $2.00 per person ages 16-65.
-Children 15 and under are admitted free, and SC senior citizens and disabled residents are charged $1.25 per person.
+The cost of daily admission to the park is $5.00 for adults, $3.25 for SC seniors (age 65 & older), $3 for children ages 6-15 and ages 5 and under are free.
 All divers are responsible for paying the park admission costs and properly displaying day use passes in all vehicles.